neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 You can inspect it with `cat train-script.sh` to see the training commands it contains — these are useful as a reference, but they reflect the paths on the machine that exported the training job package and may not work as-is on the HPC cluster.
-Instead, we'll write the `sleap train` commands from scratch in the nex step.
+Instead, we'll write the `sleap train` commands from scratch in the next step.

 :::{note}
 `sleap train` is an alias for `sleap-nn train`.
 Both forms work interchangeably.